Email Tutorial | Free Email Tutorials

-Create distribution list in hotmail Distribution lists, mailing lists, contact groups - you will find many ways to describes groups of email addresses that can be used as an alias, or nickname, to quickly send emails to all their members.
+Distribution lists, mailing lists, contact groups - you'll find many ways to describes groups of email addresses that can be used as an alias, or nickname, to quickly send emails to all their members.
 Hotmail calls them "Contact Categories".
-A contact category is not an email address, but just an alias internal to your Hotmail account, which allows you to select a single name to reach several email recipients.
-This tutorial will show you how to create a contact category, how to edit its email recipients, and how to delete Hotmail contact categories.
-Let's get started with this tut, and learn how to create a distribution list in hotmail!
+A contact category is not an email address, but a shortcut internal to your Hotmail account to select a single name to reach several email recipients.
+This tutorial shows you how to create a contact category, edit its email recipients, how to delete contact categories.
+Let's get started with this tut, and learn how to create a distribution list in Hotmail!

 What is a Hotmail contact category? if you are running a home-based business, you may want to now and then keep in touch with your customers, and send them an email.
 Instead of typing each customer's email address - you guessed it: you just need to create a contact category (or "distribution list" / "mailing list") called customers.
 By maintaining it (adding or removing customers from the list as needed), you can send an email to multiple people with a very quick to type single nickname (the name of your contact category!)